 e.
 If the IETF Trust is required under this Agreement, or otherwise elects, to consult with and seek the advice of the CCG with respect to the matters set forth in this Agreement, the IETF Trust will consider in good faith the advice and recommendations provided by the CCG.
 There is a rebuttable presumption that the IETF Trust will accept the advice and recommendations of the CCG.
-If the IETF Trust, in its reasonable discretion, determines that it is not advisable to accept such advice or recommendation, it will meet and confer with the CCG to explain the IETF Trust’s rationale for desiring to elect a different course of action.
+If the IETF Trust, in its reasonable discretion, determines that it is not advisable to accept such advice or recommendation, it will meet and confer with the CCG to explain the IETF Trust’s rationale for desiring to elect a different course of action, and the CCG and the IETF Trust shall in good faith use reasonable best efforts to come to consensus on a resolution.
 If the IETF Trust and the CCG are not successful in achieving consensus with respect to the handling of the advice and recommendations of the CCG, the IETF Trust is entitled, without breaching this Agreement, to adopt or implement a position different from such CCG advice or recommendation.
 To be clear, this Section 2.3(e) does not supersede the IETF Trust’s obligations to the CCG and the Operational Communities under Section 3.2(e) or Section 3.2(g).

 2.4 CCG Operational Procedures.
-The CCG shall adopt its own operational rules and procedures, including requirements relating to voting, quorum, calling of meetings, action taken outside of meetings and the like, at its first meeting, and shall thereafter revise such rules and procedures as permitted thereby.
+The CCG shall adopt, by consensus, its own operational rules and procedures, including requirements relating to voting, quorum, calling of meetings, actions taken by the CCG co-chairs (individually or collectively), action taken outside of meetings and the like, at its first meeting, and shall thereafter revise such rules and procedures as permitted thereby.
 Such procedures shall not constitute a part of this Agreement, and compliance with such procedures shall be beyond the scope of this Agreement.
 The CCG may invite representatives of the IETF Trust to attend its meetings, but such attendance is not required, or the CCG may request the IETF Trust to appoint a liaison/non-voting ex officio member to the CCG.

 ARTICLE 3 STEWARDSHIP OF IANA INTELLECTUAL PROPERTY